On Saturday, local farmer Russell Price opened the doors of his farm to the people of Cropwell Bishop.

 Russell’s site is based on the same principle.
 Everything is geared up to getting the maximum methane from dead plants (well any organic matter) using the least amount of energy.
-He has to use some energy to operate electrical machinery and to keep his tanks warm but he still has enough surplus energy to power this two Rolls Royce electric generators.
+He has to use some energy to operate electrical machinery and to keep his tanks warm but he still has enough surplus energy to power the two giant electric generators.

 This is how the system works: